advbet/min-reviewers-action/README.md

 # Min reviewers GitHub Action

 Sets minimum number of reviewers through PR labels.
 Label pattern `min-{number}-reviewers`.
-To require all reviewers to approve use `min-all-reviewers`.
+For all reviewers to approve use `min-all-reviewers`.

 ## Usage